RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           - Tests
             -
           - Words and Phrases Considered
-            - “This agreement is made subject to the preparation of a formal contract of sale which shall be acceptable to my [Cameron’s] solicitors on the above terms and conditions”
+            - "This agreement is made subject to the preparation of a formal contract of sale which shall be acceptable to my [Cameron's] solicitors on the above terms and conditions"
               - Subject to contract
                 - Chinnock v Marchioness of Ely (1865) 46 - stipulation as to the contract is a term of the assent, and there is no agreement independent of that
                 -